Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 #### Instantiation

 Like we mentioned above, **instantiation** is just a fancy word for saying that we're going to create an instance of a particular class.
 We do this by calling the **constructor** for our class, which is the name that we give our class right after the `class` statement in its definition.
+Using this **constructor**, we create an instance of our class, and store that instance in a variable.

 ```python
 our_class = OurClass()
 ```

 Okay, cool!
-Let's revisit some of the terminology that we discuss above.
+Let's revisit some of the terminology that we discussed above.
 We've shown you how to define a class, and **instantiate** it using a **constructor**.
 What we've done directly above, with `our_class`, is created an **instance** of `OurClass` that we've stored in the `our_class` variable.
 This variable is an object that theoretically has **attributes** and **methods** which we can use to interact with it (we say theoretically because we didn't actually define any attributes or methods above).
 Awesome!
 Now let's look at how to actually build a class that does something.

 #### Inner Workings (defining attributes and methods)